Helmet (heraldry)

 In heraldic achievements, the helmet or helm is situated above the shield and bears the torse and crest.
 The style of helmet displayed varies according to rank and social status, and these styles developed over time, in step with the development of actual military helmets.
 In some traditions, especially German and Nordic heraldry, two or three helmets (and sometimes more) may be used in a single achievement of arms, each representing a fief to which the bearer has a right.
-For this reason, the helmets and crests in German and Nordic arms are considered to be essential to the coat of arms and are never separated from it.
+For this reason, the helmets and crests in German and Nordic arms are considered essential to the coat of arms and are never separated from it.

-Open-visored or barred helmets are typically reserved to the highest ranks of nobility, while lesser nobility and burghers typically assume closed helms.
+Open-visored or barred helmets are typically reserved for the highest ranks of nobility, while lesser nobility and burghers typically assume closed helms.
 While these classifications remained relatively constant, the specific forms of all these helmets varied and evolved over time.

-In ecclesiastical heraldry, bishops and other clergy use a mitre or other rank-appropriate ecclesiastical hat in place of a helmet.
+In ecclesiastical heraldry, bishops and other clergy use a mitre or another rank-appropriate ecclesiastical hat in place of a helmet.